lambdaclass/concrete/ROADMAP.md

  named discharge class for this tier: a symbolic iteration bound that survives to `needs_lean` is a signal about the obligation, not homework for the user.

+ Soundness boundary: automation may close only an operation whose ProofCore semantics matches the typed runtime operation at that width.
+Checked arithmetic needs a discharged no-overflow/no-trap obligation; explicit modular arithmetic needs the corresponding fixed-width operator; an unbounded-`Int` theorem may not silently stand for fixed-width trapping execution.
+Missing div/mod, shift-cast, saturating, width, callable-target, or semantic-scope support yields `needs_lean`/`not_supported`, never a broader green claim.
+Record the exact extraction and operation-semantics versions in the replay artifact so R-0222 can later broaden arithmetic-site coverage without retroactively upgrading these results.

+ The first reuse-economics customer is R-0444's parser core: close the seven combinators plus fixed-width assembly fold once, with ordinary parsers inheriting their obligations through composition instead of requiring a bridge theorem per parser.
+This is a gate on the automation tier, not a reason to hand-author those proofs before the tier exists.
+Preserve the honesty boundary that only parsers built from the checked combinators inherit the result.
 ### Task R-0171

 **Objective:** Add an automation trust-upgrade firewall for every proof automation path.